tintin10q/csai_ml_final_summary/ML_final_summary.md

 ## Manifold learning
 Manifold learning is **dimensionality reduction for data visualization**.
 The idea behind manifold learning is to make a complex mapping of the data also called the **underlying manifold structure** that can then be brought down to a lower dimension using dimensionality reduction to be visualized.
 This seems to work really well. **This technique is only for visualizations** as the axes of the plots don't correspond to anything in the input space, and these mappings can often not transform new data.
 But they give pretty pictures!

-There are multiple ways of doing this some of which can also be used for other things then visualization but the one talked about in the lecture was T-distributed Stochastic Neighbor Embedding.
+There are multiple ways of doing this some of which can also be used for other things then visualization, but the one talked about in the lecture was T-distributed Stochastic Neighbor Embedding.
 Actually a technique made by someone from tilburg University so that's cool.

 ![T-distributed Stochastic Neighbor Embedding](t-distrobuted_stochastic_neighbor_embedding.png)